Gauge-independent gravitational waves from a minimal dark $U(1)$ sector with viable dark matter candidates: Gauge dependence of the scalar effective action

-First, as discussed in the previous section, the low-temperature barrier is generated by the thermal cubic term $\sim T \phi^{3}$ near $\phi = 0$, whose coefficient scales as $E \propto g_x^{3}$.
-A larger $g_x$ therefore enhances the cubic term and makes it easier to develop a sufficiently strong barrier for the supercooled phase transition.\footnote{ The effective thermal potential in Eq.~(\ref{eq: EffPo}) is derived in the high-temperature limit, where the $J_B$ functions admit a high-temperature expansion.
+First, as discussed in the previous section, the low-temperature barrier is generated by the thermal cubic term $\sim T \phi^{3}$ near $\phi = 0$, whose coefficient scales as $E \propto g_x^{3}$.\footnote{ The effective thermal potential in Eq.~(\ref{eq: EffPo}) is derived in the high-temperature limit, where the $J_B$ functions admit a high-temperature expansion.
 In the low-temperature regime, Eq.~(\ref{eq: EffPo}) remains applicable in the field range $\phi \lesssim T_p/g_x$.
 In particular, as $\phi\to 0$ the field value is again much smaller than the temperature, and thus the high-temperature expansion remains valid in this small-field region, which is the most relevant for generating a thermal barrier.
-Nevertheless, Eq.~(\ref{eq: EffPo}) should not be used indiscriminately across the full temperature range in analyses of supercooled phase transitions.}
+Nevertheless, Eq.~(\ref{eq: EffPo}) and the high-temperature expansions in Eqs.~(\ref{eq:JBB}) and~(\ref{eq:JBF}) should not be applied indiscriminately over the full temperature range in analyses of supercooled phase transitions.} A larger $g_x$ therefore enhances the cubic term and makes it easier to develop a sufficiently strong barrier for the supercooled phase transition.

 Second, the tree-level tachyonic mass term must be lifted to an effective positive value by thermal mass corrections proportional to $g_x^{2}$ in order to create and stabilize a local minimum at $\phi=0$.
-A larger $g_x$ thus keeps the symmetric point $\phi=0$ metastable down to lower temperatures, delaying the loss of metastability, which is essential for realizing a supercooled transition. \end{itemize}
+A larger $g_x$ thus keeps the symmetric point $\phi=0$ metastable down to lower temperatures, delaying the loss of metastability, which is essential for realizing a supercooled transition.\footnote{ A conformal $U(1)$ Higgs sector typically contains no tree-level $\phi^{2}$ term.
+The local minimum at the origin is instead stabilized by the finite-temperature thermal mass.
+In this setup, a potential barrier can arise even without relying on the thermal cubic contribution $\sim T\,\phi^{3}$, and may be generated predominantly by the Coleman-Weinberg potential.
+As a result, the allowed range of the gauge coupling $g_x$ can be more flexible than in the conventional gauged $U(1)$ case with a tachyonic mass term.
+Conformal $U(1)$ models also naturally admit $T_{n,p}\ll v$ and $\alpha \gtrsim 1$, corresponding to strongly supercooled phase transitions that produce enhanced gravitational wave signals with peak frequencies shifted to lower bands.
+Hence conformal hidden sectors are often discussed as natural pathways to nanohertz band signals.} \end{itemize}